We use many types of figures of speech almost every day

 There are no animals falling from the sky.
 And you would not chop off your hand with an axe to give to someone.
 Both of these expressions are a play on words.

 These two figurative language phrases literally mean that it is raining very heavily and I’ll gladly assist you.

 If you are a writer or an author, you are using words and expressions both literally and figuratively all the time.

 You might be trying to create verbal irony, express human qualities or add colour to your text.
-The most common literary devices you would use are metaphors and similes or well-known figurative expressions.
+The most common literary devices are metaphors and similes.
+These are both well-known figurative expressions.